Last updates Aug 8-17: Ability numbers updated per .42 patch. Deck build #1 was updated with Cards of the New Dawn update.

 Extremely dangerous at Early Game since it gives you an opportunity to lock down an enemy in one small area with limited to none chance to escape.
 In the Late game can be used as a good zoning tool to give opponents a choice - get rooted or move in a direction you want them to.

-Aurora freezes an area, applying Slow to all enemies for 1.5 seconds.
-After 2 seconds, the ice on the enemies explodes, stunning the target for 1 second and causing Ability Damage in a small AOE around each target.
-Enemies inside the explosion AOE's will have a new explosion applied to them (see shatter damage below).
+Aurora freezes an area, applying Slow to all enemies for a short period of time.
+After a brief delay, the ice on the enemies explodes, stunning the target and causing Ability Damage in a small AOE around each target.
+Enemies inside the explosion AOE's will have a new explosion applied to them.

 Since Cryoseism applies Stun after a short delay it will interrupt channeled abilities which is good.
 On the other hand there is some time for enemy to react, e.g. Narbash doing his Crash Bang Boom! stuff will have chance to call the final "Boom" earlier.

 Aurora's Deck Considerations

 Coming soon.
 Refer to the decks for Aurora below.

 Healer Token - Standard starting card if you go to the Off-Lane.

 Madstone Gem - Your main throw-away card with damage boost and some attack speed to help you during Early Game.

 Aurora Deck Build #2 (LS + Pen, No Crit)

 This deck does not go for any special utility card.
 Just pure Power, attack speed and penetration of basic attacks with some Lifesteal.